📝 Delivery & dark kitchen · ⏱️ 3 min read

 • Frequency - how often they order

-Use a simple Excel or an app like KitchenNmbrs to track this.
-Without data, you can't steer.
+Use a simple Excel or tools like KitchenNmbrs to track this.
+No data means you're flying blind.

-Not all dishes earn equally.
-Calculate your net margin per dish after deducting:
+Not all dishes pay the bills equally.
+Calculate your net margin per dish after you subtract:

 • Ingredient costs (food cost)